 Instructions

-• GRAPES: Thoroughly wash and dry grapes; remove from the stem.
+• Thoroughly wash and dry grapes; remove from the stem.

-• DRESSING: In a large bowl, beat softened cream cheese with a hand mixer until smooth.
-Add sour cream, powdered sugar, lemon juice, orange juice, vanilla, and salt.
+• In a large bowl, beat softened cream cheese with a hand mixer until smooth.
+Add sour cream, powdered sugar, 1 tablespoon lemon juice, 1 tablespoon orange juice, vanilla, and salt.
 Mix until creamy.
 Fold in grapes until coated.
-Refrigerate covered for 1-8 hours.
+Refrigerate, covered, for 1–8 hours.

-• TOPPING: Just before serving, sprinkle on brown sugar and chopped pecans according to preference.
-We typically add 3 tablespoons brown sugar and 1/3 cup pecans.
+• Just before serving, sprinkle on brown sugar and chopped pecans according to preference.
+I typically add 3 tablespoons brown sugar and 1/3 cup pecans.

 Recipe Notes